najeeb-08/Sonar-Rock-vs-Mine_Prediction_using_ML/README.md

-FROM the " SONAR - ROCK VS MINE" DATA i used logical regression and some commands to identify whether its rock or mine
+FROM the " SONAR - ROCK VS MINE" DATA i used logical regression applying some algorithms to identify whether its rock or mine.